 Luseland Credit Union has always placed an emphasis on being a good corporate citizen in our community and providing much more than just financial services.
 This commitment is illustrated by not only the financial contributions made, but the many volunteer hours our staff donate to various local organizations.
-Donations to initiatives in the amount of \$500 and over include: Luseland Garden Club, Luseland Golf Club, Luseland Library, Luseland School, Multiple Sclerosis Society of Canada, Saskatchewan Co-operatives Association, Town of Luseland - Legion Park Playground Equipment, and Village of Denzil - Rink Roof Replacement.
-In 2021, a total of \$38,258 in monetary donations were made and this does not include the countless napkins, cups, door prizes, silent auction items, given to worthwhile causes.
+Donations to initiatives in the amount of \$500 and over include: 4H - Public Speaking Forum, Kerrobert Football Association - Light Program, Kerrobert Rodeo, Luseland Cross Country Running Team, Luseland and District Discovery Daycare, Luseland Pioneer Club - boiler project, Luseland School - Christmas trees, Multiple Sclerosis Society of Canada, Saskatchewan Co-operatives Association, and Town of Luseland - Legion Park Playground Equipment.
+In 2022, a total of \$42,888 in monetary donations were made and this does not include the countless napkins, cups, door prizes, silent auction items, given to worthwhile causes.